pbrdmn/brd.mn/src/articles/mentors/index.md

 From these new <abbr title="Objectives and Key Results">OKRs</abbr> the Product Manager and I worked with each team to build out roadmaps.
 This highlighted how the expected outcome for each initiative for the team and how was aligned with the company strategy.

 ---

 ## Conclusion

-For me, the opportunity to work with a knowledgable and experience mentor meant I had the tools to understand the limits of my skills and the gaps in my current role.
+For me, the opportunity to work with a knowledgeable and experience mentor meant I had the tools to understand the limits of my skills and the gaps in my current role.
 I could see how to quickly adjust my behaviour to better support the team I was in.

 I was also able to see further ahead in my career and begin gaining knowledge and developing the skills which would support my transition from one role to the next.
 In preparing myself for those next steps, the challenges I faced did not seem so insurmountable as they once would have.